 The residency program was established in 1967 and has a strong history of producing excellent ophthalmologists and highly skilled surgeons.
 Our program offers a unique blend of strong academic learning experiences with a variety of clinical and surgical exposure in each of the sub-specialty fields within the discipline of ophthalmology.
-During the three years of training, emphasis is placed on progressive knowledge of ophthalmic diagnostic procedures and methods, clinical patient care and ophthalmic surgery.
+During the four years of training, emphasis is placed on progressive knowledge of ophthalmic diagnostic procedures and methods, clinical patient care and ophthalmic surgery.
 A graded responsibility approach is taken, with upper level residents becoming ultimately independent in patient management.
 Residents in our program graduate with a solid foundation in comprehensive and surgical ophthalmology with the necessary hands-on experience required for a busy practice or a successful subspecialty fellowship.
 All of this rigorous training is well-balanced with a congenial and supportive learning environment, complementary didactics, an internationally recognized translational research program and a wealth of outside activities available in our region of the Bluegrass and Kentucky.

 The training facilities include the University of Kentucky Chandler Medical Center, the Kentucky Clinic for Advanced Eye Care, the Veterans Affairs Medical Center, Good Samaritan Hospital and Central Baptist Hospital, all of which are located in Lexington within very close proximity of each other.

 Click HERE for more information about Graduate Medical Education at the University of Kentucky including benefits, contract and house staff policies.